scantist-ossops/silverstripe-framework/docs/en/misc/coding-conventions.md

 ### File Naming and Directory Structure

-Classes need to be in a file of the same name.
-Multiple classes are allowed to be contained in one file, as long as the prefix of the class equals the filename, and is separated by an underscore from the remaining name.
+Classes should be in a file of the same name.
+Files should be organised into directories by their namespaces, according to the PSR-0 standard.
-For example `MyClass` and `MyClass_Controller` will both need to be placed into `MyClass.php`.

-Example: `mysite/code/MyClass.php`
+Example: `application/src/MyClass.php`

 	:::php
 	<?php